 Privacy matters but it can be confusing.
-This page explains my approach to privacy on all my websites and how it affects you.
+This page explains the studio approach to privacy and how it affects you.

-- I collect anonymous statistics about your visit, like which of my pages you viewed.
+- Statistics are collected about your visit, like which pages you viewed

 These are just the key points.
 If you need detail, keep reading.

 Measuring the visitors

 Visitors to the website are measured using Posthog.
 It records what pages you view within joanmira.com, how you arrived at the site and some basic information about your computer.